Anh Do

-Anh Do (born 2 June 1977) is a Vietnamese-born Australian author, actor, comedian, and painter.

-He has appeared on Australian TV shows such as Thank God You're Here and Good News Week, and was runner-up on Dancing with the Stars in 2007.
+Anh Do (born 2 June 1977) is an Australian author, actor, comedian, and painter.
+He has appeared on Australian television shows such as Thank God You're Here and Good News Week, and was runner-up on Dancing with the Stars in 2007.
 He studied a combined Business Law degree at the University of Technology, Sydney.
 He is the brother of film director Khoa Do and has acted in several of Khoa's films, including Footy Legends, which he co-wrote and produced.
 In 2012, his TV show Anh Does Vietnam began airing.
 He has been four times a finalist in the Archibald Prize and won the 2017 People's Choice Award.
 From 2016 to 2021, Do hosted Anh's Brush with Fame on ABC TV in which he concurrently interviews and paints a portrait of prominent Australians.